 “Out with the girls tonight.
 Found a bar that serves the best cocktails ever.
 I’ll take you next time you visit.”

 Reducing the feelings of jealousy and the repercussions that come with it is all about making your partner feel like they are included even when they’re far way.
+Make your partner feel confident that they are still number one.

 Long distance relationships don’t have to be a noose around your neck.
 We’re lucky enough to live in a society where instant communication is possible.
 Take full advantage of this and keep in mind the reasons you are together in the first place.